gjbex/Best-practices-for-scientific-computing/docs/reproducibility.md

   * Reusable.

-Findable means that the data should be easy to find for both humans and computers, e.g., by using a unique identifier such as a DOI, but also by adding metadata to the data.
+Findable means that the data should be easy to find for both humans and computers, e.g., by using a unique identifier such as a digital object identifier (DOI), but also by adding metadata to the data.

 Accessible means that the data should be easy to access, e.g., by providing a download link, but also by providing the data in a format that is easy to use.

 Interoperable means that the data should be easy to combine with other data, e.g., by using a standard format, but also by providing metadata that describes the data.

 Reusable means that the data should be easy to reuse, e.g., by providing metadata that describes the data, but also by providing documentation that